Latipay/latipay.github.io/src/v2/latipay-hosted-in-store.md

 ## API List

+### Preparation

+Before using bellowing api, please make sure you have `user_id`, `wallet_id` and `api_key` on hand.
+If you don't have them, we would like to help you.
+[Contact Us](http://www.latipay.net/contact/).

 ### Transaction Interface

-Create a latipay transaction(or order) is the first step for using alipay or wechatpay.
-Comparing with [`Online`](/v2/latipay-hosted.html#Transaction-Interface-Online) service, In-Store service has some extra parameters.
+Create a latipay transaction(or order) is the first step for using alipay or wechat pay.

 ```
 POST https://api.latipay.net/v2/transaction